ben-xo/dir2cast/README.txt

 HISTORY
 ================================================================================

+1.7.1 11-02-17 Remove unused mpc_old code from getID3, which false-positived
+               on one of my MP3s.
 1.7 2010-12-10 <itunes:summary> is now excluded if it's not explicitly set, as
                iTunes will happily fall back to the <description> and there's no point duplicating this.
 Changed <itunes:subtitle> to pull from